Aetas-Inventionum/Aetas-Inventionum-DEV/README.md

 ### Other Mods

-Typus Orbis Terarrum, Atlas Novum, Beyond Typus, In Fabulae, Cantons for Colonial Flags, Schocko's Outliner Fix, Governments Expanded, No More Border Gore!, No Province Flags, Beyond the Cape, The Succession (Original Main Theme).
+Typus Orbis Terarrum, Atlas Novum, Beyond Typus, In Fabulae, Cantons for Colonial Flags, Schocko's Outliner Fix, Governments Expanded (for our Byz Government), No More Border Gore!, No Province Flags, Beyond the Cape, The Succession (Original Main Theme).